Wall Street shakes off a midday slump and ends higher - NewsBreak

 Wall Street shakes off a midday slump and ends higher

-Technology stocks helped power much of the comeback in the benchmark S&P 500 along with retailers, cruise lines and other companies that rely on consumer spending.
-Microsoft rose 2.3% and Tesla vaulted 8% for the biggest gain in the index.

-Those gains outweighed a pullback in other sectors, including banks, which fell as bond yields eased lower, and energy stocks, which lost ground as crude oil prices closed sharply lower.
-Citigroup fell 1.4% and Exxon Mobile slid 2.8%.
+Banks and energy stocks were among the biggest weights on the market as bond yields eased lower and energy futures fell broadly.
+JPMorgan fell 1.7% and Exxon Mobile slid 3%.

-U.S. crude oil slumped 7% and Brent crude, the international standard, fell 6.8%.
-The drop followed news that China began its most extensive coronavirus lockdown in two years to conduct mass testing and control a growing outbreak in Shanghai.
+U.S. crude oil slumped 6.9% and Brent crude, the international standard, fell 6%.
+The drop follows news that China began its most extensive coronavirus lockdown in two years to conduct mass testing and control a growing outbreak in Shanghai.
 That could put a dent in global demand for energy.

 Oil prices remain volatile amid the backdrop of Russia's invasion of Ukraine.
 The United Arab Emirates' energy minister doubled down Monday on an oil alliance with Russia, saying that nation, with its 10 million barrels of oil a day, is an important member of the global OPEC+ energy alliance.